effekseer/docs_tool/source/en/ToolReference/common.md

 Sets how the position of the parent particle affects the particles generated from this node.
 Please refer to the following section for information regarding inheritance options.

+#### Only on create - FollowParent

+The child particles move to follow the parent particle.
+The behavior can be controlled by the speed and steering.

+TODO : Image

 ### Inherit Rotation

 Sets how the rotation of parent particles affects particles generated from this node.
 Please refer to the following section for information regarding inheritance options.